“But we’re fine with a basement apartment and the price is so low, what do you mean my return is limited?”

 8. A building with poor financials A building that finds itself in a tough financial spot – be it the underlying mortgage is massive or the building reserves are low – is something to just think about before buying into that situation.
 A building with low reserves will call for assessments or an increase in maintenance to help gain some traction, and if the maintenance is already high to begin with, you may be in for another bump.
 You’ll get all financial color during due diligence but just consider the gravity of any financial red flags before you commit.

-9. A master bed that can’t comfortable fit a queen or king sized bed With the price per square foot in New York being astronomical compared to most other parts of the country, you can assume the apartments are small and space is limited.
+9. A master bed that can’t comfortable fit a queen or king sized bed With the price per square foot in New York being astronomical compared to everywhere else in the country, you can assume the apartments are small and space is limited.
 You always need to give and take with regards to what are the more spacious elements of the apartment but the one place you cannot skimp is the bedroom.
 Most people have queen or king sized bed plus furniture, particularly armoires/dressers if the closet space is lacking.
 So while you yourself may be fine with tighter quarters, the majority of your audience when you resell will not be.

 12. A far walk from public transit opportunities While I personally love walking, I know that the same cannot be said for the majority of people.
 Particularly if you’re in nice business attire and the weather is not favorable, having a 15-minute walk to the closest train is a toughie to commit to.
 Most individuals do prioritize proximity to public transportation options and while a stunning apartment at a great price could make them reconsider, an easy commute is hard to pass up.